flutter/website/flutter-for-react-native/index.md

 }
 ```

-In the above example, you use the constructor of the `MyStatelessWidget` class to pass the `text`, which is marked as `final`.
-Because this class extends `StatelessWidget`, it can have immutable data.
+In the above example, you use the constructor of the `MyStatelessWidget` class
+to pass the `text`, which is marked as `final`.
+This class extends
+ `StatelessWidget` — it contains immutable data.

-The `build` method of a stateless widget is typically only called in three situations:
+The `build` method of a stateless widget is typically only called in three
+ situations:
-* When the widget is inserted into the tree
+* When the widget is inserted into a tree
 * When the widget's parent changes its configuration
-* When an [`InheritedWidget`](https://docs.flutter.io/flutter/widgets/InheritedWidget-class.html) it depends on changes
+* When an [`InheritedWidget`](https://docs.flutter.io/flutter/widgets/InheritedWidget-class.html) it depends on, changes

 #### The StatefulWidget

 A [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html) is a widget that changes state.
-Use the `setState` method to manage the state changes for a `StatefulWidget`.
-A call to `setState` tells the Flutter framework that something has changed in a state, which causes an app to rerun the `build` method so that the app can reflect the change.
+Use the `setState`
+method to manage the state changes for a `StatefulWidget`.
+A call to `setState`
+ tells the Flutter framework that something has changed in a state, which
+  causes an app to rerun the `build` method so that the app can reflect the
+   change.

-State is information that can be read synchronously when a widget is built and might change during the lifetime of the widget.
-It's the responsibility of the widget implementer to ensure that the state is promptly notified when the state changes.
-You use `StatefulWidget` when a part of the user interface you are describing can change dynamically.
+State is information that can be read synchronously when a widget is built and
+might change during the lifetime of the widget.
+It's the responsibility of the
+widget implementer to ensure that the state is promptly notified when the state
+changes.
+You use `StatefulWidget` when a part of the user interface you are
+describing can change dynamically.

-The state of the widget changes when a user interacts with a `StatefulWidget` by typing into a form, or moving a slider for example, or  when it changes over time — perhaps a data feed causes the UI to update.
+The state of the widget changes when a user interacts with a `StatefulWidget` by
+typing into a form, or moving a slider for example, or  when it changes over
+time — perhaps a data feed causes the UI to update.

- [Checkbox](https://docs.flutter.io/flutter/material/Checkbox-class.html), [Radio](https://docs.flutter.io/flutter/material/Radio-class.html), [Slider](https://docs.flutter.io/flutter/material/Slider-class.html), [InkWell](https://docs.flutter.io/flutter/material/InkWell-class.html), [Form](https://docs.flutter.io/flutter/widgets/Form-class.html), and [TextField](https://docs.flutter.io/flutter/material/TextField-class.html) are examples of stateful widgets, which subclass [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html).
+ [Checkbox](https://docs.flutter.io/flutter/material/Checkbox-class.html), [Radio](https://docs.flutter.io/flutter/material/Radio-class.html), [Slider](https://docs.flutter.io/flutter/material/Slider-class.html), [InkWell](https://docs.flutter.io/flutter/material/InkWell-class.html), [Form](https://docs.flutter.io/flutter/widgets/Form-class.html), and [TextField](https://docs.flutter.io/flutter/material/TextField-class.html) are examples of stateful widgets, that subclass [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html).

-The example below shows how to define a `StatefulWidget` and use `createState` to create a state of the `MyStatefulWidget`.
+The example below shows how to define a `StatefulWidget` and use `createState`
+to create a state of the `MyStatefulWidget`.

 <!-- skip -->
 ```Dart